Is Strength Training For Tennis Worth It?Mar 29, 2022

-Most, if not every tennis player will develop some form of tennis training injury during their careers.
-Some injuries cannot be prevented, but you will be surprised how many of the below injuries you can be prevented from doing one thing.
+Most, if not every tennis player will develop some form of tennis injury during their career.
+You will be surprised how many injuries can be prevented by strengthening the rights part of your body.

-Most common injuries in tennis we see on a daily basis are, often the overuse injuries.
+The most common injuries in tennis we see on a daily basis are, often overuse injuries.

-Overuse injuries often develop slowly and can start out as a mild discomfort that gradually increases and becomes painful.
+Overuse injuries develop slowly and can start out as mild discomfort that gradually increases and becomes painful.
 Some common overuse injuries are:

 1. Tennis Elbow – A very common cause of elbow pain due to the chronic irritation of the tendons on the outside of the elbow.

 2. Wrist Tendonitis – Caused by irritation and inflammation around the wrist joint.
 Usually, this will occur for a number of reasons; Equipment (new racket, heavy/wet tennis balls, court surface), bad technique, or overuse (most common cause).

 This can be prevented with some simple yet effective strengthening tennis exercises for the wrist, shoulders, and back.
 Try the below exercise to help prevent wrist injuries.

 3. Shoulder Rotator cuff tears - If you’re a tennis player, I can guarantee you some time throughout your career you will have some form of shoulder pain.
 Usually, this pain is from one of the muscles around the shoulder called the rotator cuff (SITS - Supraspinatus, Infraspinatus, Tere Minor, Subscapularis).